lucadoga/Twitter-sentiment-index/README.md

 # Twitter-sentiment-index
-Creation of a Twitter sentiment index by using Natural Language Processing (NLP) to analyze tweets and predict stock performance
+We created a sentiment index by using basic NLP methods.
+We backtested our index on Tesla and Virgin Galactic because of the Twitter active participation of their CEOs.

+Contributor: Alessandro Tabacchi